maehler/phd-thesis/markdown/chapter1.4.md

 What researchers have done in cases like this is to collect populations of individuals; those that have the phenotype of interest, such as a disease, and another population of healthy people.
 The genomes of these individuals are then sequenced or otherwise assayed for genetic variants and the researchers then ask themselves: can we identify variants that can be used to predict if an individual will be healthy or diseased?

-Prediction is usually performed by way of relatively simple linear regression models where the disease status or the quantitative phenotype acts as the response variable and the genetic variant as the explanatory variable ([@fig:genetic-association]).
+Prediction is usually performed by way of relatively simple linear regression models where the disease status or the quantitative phenotype acts as the response variable and the genetic variant as the explanatory variable.
 A straight line is then fitted to the data and represents the predicted trait value for a given genotype ([@fig:genetic-association]).
 These types of linear models assume that there is an additive effect, i.e.\ the contribution of an allele adds up to explain the phenotype.
-In [@fig:genetic-association], this is shown by the G allele adding to the trait value in a way that two copies of the G allele has twice the effect compared to having one copy of the G allele, in relation to having no G alleles.
+In [@fig:genetic-association], this is shown by the G allele adding to the trait value in a way that two copies of the G allele has twice the effect compared to having one copy of the G allele, in relation to having no G allele.
 It is not hard to imagine that GWA studies often require a huge number of tests.
 In humans, for example, we expect to find one SNP every 1.9 kilobases in the genome [@Sachidanandam2001], and this would result in more than 1.5 million tests if one were to test the association to the phenotype of interest for each and every genetic variant.
 This has a few consequences, but mainly it requires computational power that has only become widely available quite recently.